learningkeeper/jenkins-in-kind/README.md

 # The repo is running jenkins in k8s by using kind

-### For HA purpose in reality, please use 2 more replicas and pod antiaffinity to run in different nodes.
+# For HA purpose in reality, please use 2 more replicas and pod antiaffinity to run in different nodes.
 Please refer to the jenkins-tailored-values.yaml

+## (noted) In this POC, it is only run master node.
+In real setting, it should be running multiple nodes in different zone and region.

-### Given the conditions of using persist volume in cloud, it is better to some GCP storageClass in PVC.
+# Given the conditions of using persist volume in cloud, it is better to some GCP storageClass in PVC.
 https://kubernetes.io/docs/concepts/storage/storage-classes/

 ##  how to run the POC